 So that’s about what I did, and I can’t guarantee any of it will help.
 Everyone is different.
 I’m sure someone could try all of these things and still feel kind of shitty.
 This is a note from Stephen Fry to a dejected fan that I like to read when I’m feeling like nothing is working at all.

 Anyways, I hope that was helpful!
 Feel free to ask me questions.
-2013 HERE WE COME!11 months ago
+2013 HERE WE COME!1 year ago

 This is a tattoo design that I made for my friend, Paul.
 He wrote in an email: “I’ve been itching to get a small tattoo on my ankle, and had been between a bike (I’ve been biking a lot, it’s really defining my 20s at this point and it makes me so insanely happy) and a chinstrap penguin (UT’s doing a production of a ballet I wrote music for about Roy, Silo, and Tango, a same sex penguin couple and their baby at the Central Park Zoo.”
 He also said he was looking for “something whimsical, a little stumpy, childish but still with that tinge of “hipster-y.”